How do I calculate when I am ovulating?

 Can I ovulate without detecting the stretchy white cervical fluid?

 Ovulation can take place even if you do not notice the “stretchy egg-white” fluid that we assume accompanies ovulation.
 Every woman can experience her own type of cervical fluid, and not all are the same.
 Ovulation is assumed to take place on the day a woman has the most amount of wet fluid.
+If a woman is not experiencing “egg white” cervical fluid, natural products are available to help increase cervical fluid production.

 What does it mean if I have the stretchy cervical fluid on more than one day?